fsprojects/FsRandom/README.md

 ### Transforming random numbers

 Transformation of random numbers is a regular work.
-RecycleBin.Random defines `getRandomBy` function for the purpose.
+FsRandom defines `getRandomBy` function for the purpose.
 The following code shows how to use it.

 ```fsharp